How to Make a Simple Benchtop Router Table (With Table Fence)

 Step 4: Build the Router Table Fence

-Cut the front and the back piece of the fence to size.
-Cut out the section for the router bit (4cm in length) and the slots on the back piece.
-Then, glue both pieces together.
-Optionally, you can add 2 small wood pieces for support.
-I also cut the corners of the fence for aesthetics.
+Cut the front and the back pieces of the fence to size (plywood and MDF).
+Cut out the center sections for the router bit (40 mm in length) and dust suction.
+Then cut 2 slots on the back piece and glue both pieces together.
+Optionally, you can add 2 small wood pieces for better support.
+I also mitered the corners of the fence for aesthetics.
+Note, that this fence does not have a track included, but you can easily add one.

-To make all the cuts I used an adjustable router dado jig – the cuts are precise but a jigsaw would work just fine.
+To make all the cuts I used an adjustable router dado jig – although for these intricate cuts, you can also use a jigsaw, it would work just fine.

 How to build a benchtop router table.
 DIY router table.